Writing Simpler and Faster MPI Applications

 This work demonstrates the similarities between UI events and the receipt of MPI messages.
 It shows how this similarity naturally leads to the construction of a framework or layer to abstract the complexity of the MPI primitives and communications (much as is done for UI frameworks monitoring signals and events), and how an MPI application can be designed simply and executed efficiently in a heterogeneous environment that may be shared with other processes that may degrade the performance of MPI applications designed using traditional methods.
 This framework-based method allows the application to grow in complexity with additional message types and distributed functionality, opening up the use of MPI on networked desktop machines or clusters for solving a large variety of problems.
 The framework approach simplifies the construction of MPI applications in the same manner as UI frameworks simplify the construction of desktop applications.

-These are just a few references for learning more about the topics.
 This paper is an original work and not an extension of other models or papers.
+Here are just a few references for learning more about the topics.